13 of the Best Free SERP Checkers (That are Actually Free)

 Seobility is another worth investigating.
-With space for up to ten keywords at a time and import/export options, it’s handy for long-term research.
+With space for up to ten keywords at a time and import/export options, it’s handy for long-term search engine ranking research.

 Competitor analysis is also relatively robust.
 You set the primary domain (you), then type in three of your competitors’ domains.
-From there, you can monitor where you stack up against them over time.
+From there, you can monitor where your website position stacks up against them in the search results over time.

 The is similarly stout.
-Not only can you see where you line up on the SERPs, but you’ll also get information about traffic and paid competition.
+Not only can you see where you line up on the SERPs for relevant keywords, but you’ll also get information about traffic and paid competition.

 Unfortunately, there’s only one search per day for the free version.